972C8/bucket-webapp/README.md

 ## Analysis

 ### Scenario

-We as a group brainstormed some idea for our project.
-One of the first ideas all of us agreed to was a bucket list.
-We wanted to have a website/webapp where the users can write down activities or tasks they want to achieve in the future.
-Then we took a detailed look at the CRM template and and saw the potential to change it to fit the idea of a todo-list (Bucket List).
-We started with writing down our use case analysis and the user stories.
+One of the first major decisions we made as a group was the idea of an application for our project work.
+We voted for the idea of making a Bucketlist application.
+The application allows a users to create an account where they can manage their personal Bucketlist items with their goals in the future.

 ### User Stories
 1. As a [user], I want to have a Web app so that I can use it on different mobile devices and on desktop computers.